-- Bring your brace with you to the hospital - If your surgeon has ordered a brace and you have not received it yet, please let Spine Coordinator know.
-Often, braces can be delivered to the hospital if needed. - After surgery the physical therapist will help you with properly putting on the brace. - Important: Do not sleep in your brace, unless otherwise told to do so.
+- Bring your brace with you to the hospital. - If your surgeon has ordered a brace and you have not received it yet, please let your Nurse know.
+Often, braces can be delivered to the hospital if needed. - After surgery the physical therapist will help you with properly putting on the brace. - Important: do not sleep in your brace, unless otherwise told to do so.
 The brace is a reminder to not bend, lift or twist.
-Braces should be worn when riding in a vehicle and walking.
+Braces should be worn when riding in a vehicle and walking long distances.